 Here’s another fun snack that doesn’t take much extra effort.
 Drizzle homemade granola bars with melted dark chocolate, and then stick some crunchy coconut chips on top for a “mummy” look.

-You can also use blueberries as the eyes, 2 chocolate chips, or mini marshmallows, if you prefer.
+You can also use blueberries as the eyes, 2 chocolate chips, or mini marshmallows if you prefer.

-5. Apple Monster Mouths
+4. Apple Monster Mouths

 You’ve probably seen these on Pinterest, but this is my slightly lazier (and faster) take on it.
 Take a quarter of an apple, then slice a little wedge out of the outside.

 Add a sliced strawberry for a “tongue” if you’d like to, and use a mix of red and green apples on a serving dish for a fun look.
 They are easier to make than caramel apples and taste just as delicious!

-6. Frankenstein Cookies
+8. Frankenstein Cookies

-Take my mint matcha cookies (which are naturally green!) and give them a Frankenstein makeover!
+Take my mint matcha cookies (which are naturally green!) and give them a Frankenstein makeover.
 Roll the dough between two pieces of parchment paper, then use a cookie cutter (if you have it), or just slice them into rectangles for a more monster-shaped head.

 You can’t taste the matcha flavor at all, thanks to the addition of peppermint.
 Dip the cookies in melted dark chocolate for Frankenstein’s hair, then transfer the melted chocolate to a piping bag to finish adding a scar on his forehead, eyes, and a smile.
-(You can also use candy eyes here, if you prefer.)
+(You can also use candy eyes here if you prefer.)

-7. Witch Fingers
+9. Witch Fingers